Current filter:

 We are focusing on preserving and growing the long-term viability of food production in the Hawke’s Bay, and the communities that support them.

-We are currently running a pilot trial on thirteen farms to understand the details in set-up costs, partnership and delivery options.
-Some of their stories are below.
+In 2023-24, we undertook a successful pilot trial on twelve farms to better understand set-up costs, partnership and delivery options.
+Some of the participating farmers have shared their stories below.

 We are partnering with the global environmental organisation The Nature Conservancy on the Land For Life project.